Ruijian-Zha/Notion_MCP_advanced/README.md

 Basic commands through Claude:
 - "Show all my todos"
-- "What's on my list for today?"
-- "Add a todo for today: check emails"
+- "Add a todo: check emails"
-- "Add a task for later: review project"
+- "Add a todo: review project docs, with link: https://example.com/docs"
+- "Mark todo [ID] as complete"

 ## Limitations

 - Only works with a specific Notion database structure
 - No support for complex database schemas
-- Limited to "today" or "later" task scheduling
+- Basic error handling
 - No support for additional properties or custom fields
-- Basic error handling
 - No advanced features like recurring tasks, priorities, or tags

-## Customization

-If you want to use this with a different database structure, you'll need to modify the `server.py` file, particularly:
-- The `create_todo()` function to match your database properties
-- The todo formatting in `call_tool()` to handle your data structure
-- The input schema in `list_tools()` if you want different options

 ## Project Structure
 ```